 Yes.
-Investing through Perler is safe and secure for a number of reasons.
+Investing through Pearler is safe and secure for a number of reasons.

 - Registered as Pearler Investments Pty Ltd (ACN 625 120 649), Pearler is an authorised representative of Sanlam Private Wealth Pty Ltd. Sanlam holds an Australian Financial Services Licence (AFSL) from the Australian Securities and Investments Commission (ASIC).
 Both Sanlam and Pearler have a lot of rules to follow and an extensive set of general, financial, and security obligations if they want to continue holding their AFSL.

-- Pearler has documented policies and procedures that fulfill ASIC's licensing requirements.
+- Pearler has documented policies and procedures that fulfil ASIC's licensing requirements.
 The following helps manage security and privacy:

 - Modern cloud infrastructure and security systems.